mariberg/serverless-contact-form-aws-terraform/README.md

 - add your custom domain to 'Access-Control-Allow-Origin' (unless running React app on localhost)
 - change to - and source -addresses accordingly

-Please note the email addresses have to be added and approved via the AWS SES console in order for the SES to use them.
+Please note the email addresses have to be added and approved via the AWS SES console for the SES to use them.

+## ACM Certificate

+TODO

 ## Set up